Brink-Software/Brink.AksKickStarters/README.md

 pulumi up
 ```
-After a while the deployment shoud be done and you should see an output simular to this `publicIPAddress: "40.74.34.86"`.
+After a while the deployment should be done and you should see an output simular to this `publicIPAddress: "40.74.34.86"`.
 If you visit that address you should see the default nginx welcome page.

 ## Adding SSL certificates from Keyvault